3dtof/DemoApplications/README.md

 <h1>Build:</h1>
 To build the code, first `cd` into the right directory:

        ```
   	$ cd 3dtof/CalculusDemo
   	$ source setup.sh
   	$ cd voxel-sdk
        ```

-There are four subdirectories, libvoxel, libti3dtof, libvoxelpcl, libvoxel-app; each require seperate builds.
-To build them, simple repeat the below steps for each, in the order I just listed, except libvoxel-app; for that, replace 'sudo make install' with 'make':
+There are four subdirectories, `libvoxel`, `libti3dtof`, `libvoxelpcl`, `libvoxel-app`; each require seperate builds.
+To build them, simple repeat the below steps for each, in the order I just listed, except `libvoxel-app`; for that, replace `sudo make install` with `make`:

        ```
   	$ cd <directory>; mkdir build; cd build
   	$ cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr ..